NamelessCoder/TYPO3.CMS/typo3/sysext/core/Documentation/Changelog/8.5/Deprecation-78647-MoveLanguageFilesFromEXTlanglocallang_ToResourcesPrivateLanguage.rst

 Description
 ===========

-Moved language files from `EXT:lang/locallang_*` to `EXT:lang/Resources/Private/Language`
+Moved language files from `EXT:core/locallang_*` to `EXT:core/Resources/Private/Language`

 Impact
 ======

-Language files from `EXT:lang` have been moved to different places into the core.
+Language files from `EXT:core` have been moved to different places into the core.

 Affected Installations
 ======================

-All 3rd party extensions that are using language labels from `EXT:lang`
+All 3rd party extensions that are using language labels from `EXT:core`

 Migration